BBM Enterprise SDK is now BlackBerry Spark Communications Platform. Learn more, and download it for free at BlackBerry.com/Spark.

 - Enterprise-Grade Security with BlackBerry’s renowned NOC architecture built with security in mind to meet the most demanding enterprise needs.

-Together, these factors mean that any developer that uses the BBM Enterprise SDK to bake messaging into their applications can rest assured that the functionality is built with security foremost in mind for our partners, where they own and manage the encryption keys used.
-With the BBM Enterprise SDK, you can focus on integrating BlackBerry’s leading messaging functionality into your apps and giving your enterprise customers access to built-in secure messaging no matter what app their end users are using.
+Together, these factors mean that any developer that uses Spark to bake messaging into their applications can rest assured that the functionality is built with security foremost in mind for our partners, where they own and manage the encryption keys used.
+With Spark, you can focus on integrating BlackBerry’s leading messaging functionality into your apps and giving your enterprise customers access to built-in secure messaging no matter what app their end users are using.

 And thanks to BlackBerry’s IP-based network architecture, they’ll also have access to that functionality no matter where they’re using it.

-Given the above, it should come as no surprise that the release of the SDK has generated praise from analysts and the media.
+Given the above, it should come as no surprise that the release of Spark has generated praise from analysts and the media.
 The Next Web says it shows our “serious enterprise software ambitions.”
 Jack Madden feels the announcement is a great way for us to start 2017, and Industry Analyst Raul Castanon-Martinez of 451 Research notes that it places us in a strong position in the embedded communications market.
-Meanwhile, our developer partner, Yappn Corp., says “real-time automatic language translation delivered securely becomes possible with BBM Enterprise SDK and Yappn’s solutions framework integration.”
+Meanwhile, our developer partner, Yappn Corp., says “real-time automatic language translation delivered securely becomes possible with Spark and Yappn’s solutions framework integration.”

 Imagine an ER physician connecting to a colleague across the globe for a consultation.
 Imagine an undercover officer coordinating a sting operation with his fellow officers.
 Imagine a team of designers in geographically-distant offices collaborating on a project without having to back out of their design app.

-These are just a few of the things you can do with our new SDK.
+These are just a few of the things you can do with Spark.
 And it doesn’t even scratch the surface of what you can do with BlackBerry Dynamics, which gives you access to more than 4,000 certified ISV apps (and counting).
 We work closely with ISVs, customers, and developers to help you deliver the best experience possible across the board.